Hunterdon Central Regional High School: Athletics

 Hunterdon Central Regional High School Red Devils compete in the Skyland Conference, which is comprised of public and private high schools in Hunterdon, Somerset and Warren counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 2,178 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 5B of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
 The school was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

 The NJSIAA recognized the school as Group IV winner of the ShopRite Cup in 2007–08, with first-places finishes in baseball, football, boys lacrosse and girls volleyball; second place in field hockey (tied), boys golf, girls golf and winter track relays and fourth place in gymnastics, plus bonus points for having no disqualifications for the winter and spring seasons.
 They won again in Group IV in 2010–11, awarded for first-place finishes in softball and boys' golf; second in boys' soccer, football, boys' lacrosse and girls' golf; third in girls' cross country, girls' volleyball (tied) and wrestling (tied), and fourth in boys' fencing, plus bonus points for having no disqualifications for the fall and spring seasons.

-The varsity cheerleading team has a long record of success, both within the state of New Jersey and at the national level.
-The team won 1st place in their division at the 2012 UCA National High School Championships, while the junior varsity ranked third in their division.
+The varsity cheerleading team has had success, both within the state of New Jersey and at the national level.
+The team won first place in their division at the 2012 UCA National High School Championships, while the junior varsity ranked third in their division.
 The team taken the title of New Jersey Group IV State Champion in 09–10, 02–03, 00–01, and 98-99 and took 2nd Place nationally at UCA National High School Finals in 2003 and 2011.
 The cheerleading team won the NJCDCA Group IV state championship title in 2017.
 Both Junior Varsity and Varsity took first place at the 2017 UCA High School Cheerleading National Championship.